MIKATRUST/Marketplace/design_pattern_decicions.md

 ### Security

 `circuit breaker` - The circuit breaker pattern allows the owner to pause or unpause a contract by a runtime toggle.
+Based on Open Zeppelin.
 [zeppelin/lifecycle/Pausable.sol](zeppelin/lifecycle/Pausable.sol)

 `revert` - The revert pattern has been implemented in the fallback function to